vvise-co/auth-server/README.md

-# Full-Stack Authentication Demo
+# Central Authentication Server

-A secure full-stack application with Spring Boot (JWT + OAuth2) backend and Next.js frontend, containerized with Docker for Koyeb deployment.
+A secure full-stack authentication server with Spring Boot (JWT + OAuth2) backend and Next.js frontend, containerized with Docker for Koyeb deployment.
+This server provides centralized authentication for multiple projects.

 ## Features